beyond-code-github/Superscribe/faq.markdown

 <p><strong>A:</strong> At it's core, Superscribe provides a fully compliant Graph Based Routing implementation written in C#.
 It also goes one step further than this, providing a DSL for creating definitions quickly and easily, as well as helpers for dealing with OWIN pipelines and Asp.Net Web Api which are not part of  Graph Based Routing itself.
 </p>
 <h3 class="visible-phone">
   Q: Why bother with a graph?
-What's wrong with a Tree?
+What's wrong with a tree?
 </h3>
 <p><strong>A:</strong> There's nothing wrong with a Tree, in fact the vast majority of routing cases will fit well with a Tree implementation.
 A Tree is still a type of graph however so these still work with no problems.
 </p>